futures4j/futures4j/README.md

 Latest **Release** binaries are available on Maven central, see https://central.sonatype.com/artifact/io.github.futures4j/futures4j

-You can add the futures4j as a dependency to your `pom.xml` like so:
+You can add futures4j as a dependency to your `pom.xml` like so:

 ```xml
 <project>